-While using voice-over-IP services such as Skype on your Windows 8 desktop, you may have observed sometimes the quality of voice sinks.
+While using voice-over-IP services such as Skype on your Windows 11/10/8/7 desktop, you may have observed sometimes the quality of voice sinks.
 Under such circumstances, you may have to boost the volume to recover the audio quality.
-So if you think your Microphone volume is too low at times, this tip will tell you how to boost microphone volume in Windows 8.
-Sure this applies to earlier versions of Windows 7 and Windows Vista too – but since we are now using Windows 8, we mention Windows 8 specifically.
+So if you think your Microphone volume is too low at times, this tip will tell you how to increase or boost microphone volume in Windows.
+This post will also help you if the Microphone Boost option is not available.

 Right-click on the active microphone.
-Active microphone has a green check-mark marked against it.
+The active microphone has a green checkmark marked against it.
 Depending upon the setup there may be multiple microphones present.

 Again, right-click the active mic and select the ‘Properties’ option.